Healthdirect Free Australian health advice you can count on.

 Palliative care

-The goal of palliative care is to relieve pain and other distressing symptoms, and to improve your quality of life, without necessarily curing your illness.
+The goal of palliative care is to ease pain and other distressing symptoms.
+If breathlessness, nausea, constipation and itch can be controlled, this will improve your quality of life.

-You can choose palliative care alongside other medical treatments, including those that aim to cure your disease.
-You can also get palliative care if you choose VAD.
+You can choose palliative care along with other medical treatments, including those that try to cure your disease.
+You can also get palliative care if you decide to use VAD.

 Many states require that medical professionals who give information about VAD also give information about palliative care.